blogramadhan/data-science/slides_backup_beginner/03_session3_visualization.md

 ---

-# 🎨 Part 3: Ceritakan Data dengan Baik
+# 🎨 Part 3: Data Storytelling

-**Penjelasan:** Visualisasi bukan cuma buat grafik, tapi ceritakan insight dari data

-## Pilih Grafik yang Tepat

-**Tips:** Jangan asal bikin grafik!
-Pilih yang sesuai tujuan: perbandingan, trend, komposisi, dll
+## Choosing the Right Chart

 | Purpose | Chart Type | Use When |
 |---------|-----------|----------|